-Department of Social Security (DSS): Letting to tenants who claim housing benefits can be more expensive and you may struggle to get cover.
-There are insurers who specialise in DSS tenants, and a broker may be able to help you find cheap cover.
+Department of Social Security (DSS): Letting to tenants who claim housing benefits can be more expensive, but here are insurers who specialise in DSS tenants.
+A broker may be able to help you find cheap cover.

 Tenants with pets: Some insurers do not cover pet damage, so look for a policy where you can add this if your tenants have pets.
 Order your good practice guide for letting to tenants with pets from The Dogs Trust Lets with Pets website.

 Family members: Most insurers can cover letting a property to family members, but they may require a formal tenancy agreement to be in place.
 The HomeLet website has more information about renting to family members.

 You can tailor most landlord insurance policies to include extra cover you may need, including:

 Accidental damage: This covers things like tenants accidentally spilling wine on your carpets, or breaking a window.
 Some insurers include this as standard, but you usually have to add this for an extra cost.